 If you’re hauling things in the bed of your truck, you’ll want to get some tow straps in order to keep things from blowing out or shuffling around while you’re barreling down the road.
 Most people can get by with a lower strength rating unless you’re using them to tie down heavier objects such as dirt bikes or ATVs.
 We recommend getting a 4 pack, but you’ll definitely want at least two to create an X over your load.

-We also purchased new tires for the truck that were able to handle more weight than what the stock tires were able to.
+While our stock tires could handle the load, we also purchased new tires for the truck that were able to handle more weight.
 We ended up going with the Hankook Dynapro 265/60R18 114T tires.
 They are a little bit on the economical side, but still give us 50,000 miles as well as giving us the extra weight capacity to haul our rig without worry.